nspcc-dev/neofs-api/proto-docs/session.md

 #### Method Create

-Create opens new session between the client and the server
+Create opens new session between the client and the server.

 | Name | Input | Output |
 | ---- | ----- | ------ |